 Boasting some of the best preserved colonial relics in all of the Americas, the old town of San Juan is a delight to explore.
 A collection of 17th and 18th century buildings, squares, forts and fountains, there’s plenty to see here.
 Head to the UNESCO World Heritage Site of Fort San Felipe del Morro (which is also a US National Park) or do some people watching at the picturesque Plaza de Armas square.

 Explore the rest of the island

 If you feel like getting out of the city, you won’t be disappointed by what you find when you do: Puerto Rico boasts no end of landscapes to impress.
 Explore the misty rainforest of El Yunque or take a trip to the mysterious caves of the Rio Camuy Caverns.
 You’ll find hill towns and coffee plantations in the region north of Ponce and no end of Latino spirit across the entire island.

+What currency is used in Puerto Rico?
+You're in luck!
 The currency of Puerto Rico is the US dollar, so you’ve already got everything you need ahead of your trip!